MethodsAndPractices/vsteam/.docs/synopsis/Show-VSTeam.md

-Opens TFS or VSTS site in the default browser.
+Opens TFS or AzD site in the default browser.